microtrain/bootcamp/14-Angular/04-NgAuth/README.md

 ## Users service

 Now that we have a data model we can use it to retrieve data from an API.
-FOr this, we will want to create a service.
+For this, we will want to create a service.

 ```ts
 ng generate service services/user
 ```

 Once a service has been generated I like to add a test method.
 This is a simple method that does little more than a return a string.
-I'll connect this to a service and call the the test method.
+I'll connect this to a service and call the test method.
 If this returns a result I know I have everything wired up correctly.
 By making small changes and testing these changes, you will save yourself some debugging headaches.

 Add a test method to the generated service.